secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-24-DockerCon.md

 ---
 layout: article
-title: Notes from DockerCon 2017
+title: "Notes from DockerCon 2017"
 subnav: blog
 comments: true
 tagline: "This week several members of the lab went to <a